Chris Chelios: International play

+In the 1998 Winter Olympics, after some members of the team damaged their rooms in the athletes village, Chelios apologized on behalf of the team and paid for the damages.

 In 2020, Chelios was named into the IIHF All-Time USA Team.

 Personal life

 Chelios attended Mount Carmel High School in Chicago before his family moved west, and then finished prep studies at Mira Mesa Senior High School in San Diego.
 He and his wife Tracee were married in 1987.
 They met while students at the University of Wisconsin–Madison.
 They have four children: Dean (born 1989), Jake (born 1991), Caley (born 1993), and Tara (born 1996).
 Dean Chelios, a forward for Cranbrook-Kingswood High School in Bloomfield Hills, Michigan, scored two power play goals helping his team win the 2006 Division III Michigan state high school hockey championship.
 Dean played for the Chicago Steel of the USHL in Bensenville, Illinois, and last played in 2016 for the Wichita Thunder of the ECHL.
-In May 2009, Jake was drafted 49th overall by the Chicago Steel and joined his brother at Michigan State University in Lansing.
+In May 2009, Jake was drafted 49th overall by the Chicago Steel and joined his brother at Michigan State University in East Lansing.
 Jake is a defenseman, like his father, and played with Kunlun Red Star of the KHL.
 Caley graduated from Northwestern University and is a reporter for the Chicago Blackhawks.

 Chelios was active in charitable causes during his playing time in Chicago, founding Cheli's Children."
 He is the older brother of former minor-leaguer Steve Chelios, and cousin of former NHL player Nikos Tselios.

 In 2004, Chelios and surfer Laird Hamilton trained with the U.S. bobsled team and hoped to form the first Greek bobsled team at the 2006 Winter Olympics.
 Chelios and his family stand-up paddle surf with Hamilton.
 Chelios credits the activity with helping him maintain his long career.

 On Scrubs, Dr. Perry Cox, played by Chelios's friend John C. McGinley, often wears a Red Wings jersey with Chelios's name and number.
 During the fourth season of the show, which was concurrent with the 2004–05 lockout, Cox was seen on at least one occasion wearing a No. 24 "Motor City Mechanics" jersey.
 Chelios is also close friends with actors John Cusack and D. B. Sweeney, Pearl Jam frontman Eddie Vedder, Smashing Pumpkins frontman Billy Corgan, and musician Kid Rock.
 Chelios was sitting courtside with Kid Rock during the Pacers-Pistons brawl at the Palace of Auburn Hills on November 19, 2004.
 Chelios was a regular at Michigan State University hockey games, cheering on his sons Jake and Dean.